heinrichti/GitRewrite/README.md

 For this the path has to be prefixed by a forward slash and the path seperator also is a forward slash: /path/to/file.txt Specifying only files with complete path will result in much better performance as not all subtrees have to be checked.

+If the goal is to delete files but keep them in all refs (branches and tags) use the --protect-refs flag.
+With this flag GitRewrite will not touch files in a commit a ref points to.

 ### Deleting directories
 ```
 GitRewrite -D folder1,folder2,folder3
 GitRewrite --delete-directories folder1,folder2,folder3
+GitRewrite -D folder1,folder2,folder3 --protect-refs
+GitRewrite --delete-directories folder1,folder2,folder3 --protect-refs
 ```
 Patterns and performance characteristics are the same as for deleting files.
 Can be used in conjunction with -d.